-- Constitutional enshrinement of an Aboriginal and Torres Strait Islander Voice to Parliament will ensure it is safe from short-term political variations and abolishment, and will establish and strengthen a pathway to better enable First Nations peoples to have a say in the development of laws and policies that impact their lives.
+- Constitutional enshrinement of an Aboriginal and Torres Strait Islander Voice to Parliament would ensure it is safe from short-term political variations and abolishment, and would establish and strengthen a pathway to better enable First Nations peoples to have a say in the development of laws and policies that impact their lives.

 - The Referendum to recognise Aboriginal and Torres Strait Islander Peoples in the Constitution and establish the Voice to Parliament was unsuccessful with less than 40% of voters – 6.2 million Australians – voting Yes and the ACT being the only jurisdiction to vote Yes therefore losing both counts of the double majority required to pass.